endymion1818/deliciousreverie/content/post/using-css-grid-in-production-today.md

   }
 }
 ```
-This is only 11 lines of code, and doesn't use hacks like negative margins.
+This is only 11 lines of code (not counting the lack of a `<div class="row">` etc, and doesn't use hacks like negative margins.
 Much better.

 This works in 97% of browsers _today_, [even Internet Explorer](http://caniuse.com/#search=flexbox).

 Now, in both layouts, you get 2 columns of content, each item on a row has the same height, and they can expand to the content that you put into them.

 One thing to note: I'm not replacing my floated grid in this project.
 I'm complementing them at this stage for when floats are inadequate.

-But in the near future, I'm really looking forward to swapping out this bloated approach for much more semantic, web-native code.
+But in the near future, I'm really looking forward to swapping out this approach for more semantic, web-native code.

-So what are we waiting for?
-Grid works, is faster, less costly to maintain, and great for the web.
+I hope this little demonstratons helps you to see how CSS grid works, is faster, less costly to maintain, and great for the web.